Samuelcy/Samuelcy.github.io/essays/Before_Now_After.md

 There are many subfields within computer science.
 I will not know what I will enjoy in life until I put myself out there.
 Whether it be an internship or a computer science class, there is so much for me to explore.
 I do not know what I will be doing exactly but I know that I’ll be in a field that I enjoy.
 When I interviewed for internships this year, I felt a strong relief.
 A strong relief that I can be honest with myself.
 <br>

-I sincerely thank everyone who I have met and helped me on the way for thsi internship.
+I sincerely thank everyone who I have met and helped me on the way for this internship.